MIT6-828/notes/lab2.md

 2. So does the page table entry.
 3. When we are getting an address to a page table entry(as in `pgdir_walk()`), we need to strip the privilege bits and convert it to virtual address.

-# Why we can access non-exist physical memory?

 # Question 1 - 6

 ## 1